hendrixgg/Hendrix-Note-Share/APSC221/Opportunity Cost.md

 priority:
 author: "[[Hendrix Gryspeerdt]]"
 ---
 Cost of the forgone opportunity.

-Often hidden or implied.
+Cost incurred due to directing limited resources to a specific course of action.

+Cost associated with decisions limiting potential future opportunities.